 Predicting the separation step is key to getting fast times with Guimond.
 Luckily there are a few tricks to make this easier.
 First of all, it's quite common for more than 1 solution to step 0 to already be solved when you inspect the cube.
 So when you have multiple starting positions like this, look for one that has the best orientation case.

 Next, you need to know where each piece will move to after you perform your orientation algorithm.
-To do this, you need to memorize the effect that each algorithm has on the pieces.
+To do this, you need to memorize the effect that each algorithm has on the permutation of the pieces.
 For example, if you start from a solved state and perform an algorithm, what happens to the pieces?
-You might notice that some pieces don't move at all!
+You might notice that some pieces don't move at all.
 In fact, I chose many of the algorithms above specifically to reduce the number of pieces that move.
 This will get you off to a good start.

 You also don't have to figure out where every piece will move to.
 You can figure out the separation case if you know where the 4 pieces of either your top or bottom color will move to.
 For example, if you are solving with yellow on top and white on bottom, then if you can figure out where your 4 white pieces will end up, you can automatically deduce the separation case from that.

 If you figure out that you have the "V" (the 3rd separation case) on one layer, that same case will be on the other layer.
 This case is also the most common, so you should get it about half of the time!

 The most important thing is figuring out the separation case for your bottom layer.
 If you can predict the bottom, but still have to look at the case you get on the top, that's not a big deal because you can recognize the top case nearly instantly.
 Learning to recognize the bottom layer separation is incredibly easy, because most of my algorithms only move 1 or no pieces on the bottom layer.
 There is one case where 2 pieces on the bottom layer swap positions, but that's easy to remember, too.